Oberweis Dairy: History

-Jim Oberweis purchased the company from his brother in 1986 and named his son, Joe, CEO in 2007.
 In October 2022, Oberweis Dairy ceased their longstanding practice of purchasing from a select group of family farm patrons and instead began purchasing it from open-market cooperatives.

 In April 2024, Oberweis Dairy filed for Chapter 11 bankruptcy.
+Adam Kraber was subsequently promoted to president to oversee the company's sale process.
 In May, the Hoffmann Family of Companies, a private equity firm based in Winnetka, Illinois, won a bid to purchase Oberweis Dairy out of bankruptcy.
 The new owners have plans to keep the company in operation as well as potentially expanding the brand.

 In June 2024, Osprey Capital LLC, the investment arm of the Hoffmann Family of Companies, officially acquired Oberweis Dairy.

+In August 2025, Oberweis Dairy opened its first new ice cream store since emerging from Chapter 11 bankruptcy.

+In December 2025, Oberweis Dairy appointed Renato DePaolis II as CEO, succeeding Adam Kraber, who remained with the company as senior vice president of sales and growth.

+In 2026, the company opened its first ice-cream-only outlet as part of a co-branded partnership with Giordano's in Naperville, Illinois.

+Operations

 Home delivery

 In 1927, the company's founder began a home delivery service, which has continued since that time.
 Delivery has been in glass bottles, in the same way milk was delivered throughout the United States in the 1960s.
 A modern smartphone app supports tracking and timing deliveries.
+Ice cream stores and home delivery each account for about 40% of the company's revenue, with grocery sales comprising roughly 20%.